Frequently asked questions

-Usually, your reddish or brownish acne marks that are left behind after pimples clear up, and will fade with no need for treatment.
-However, picking or squeezing acne can increase the risk for scarring.
+Usually, the reddish or brownish acne marks that are left behind after pimples clear up will fade with no need for treatment.
+However, severe acne can leave you with scarring that does not always fade, and picking or squeezing acne can also increase the risk of scarring.

 Are acne scars red?

-Some acne scars may be red, purple or pinkish in colour due to a buildup of melanin in the skin.
-If the area is red and is still inflamed and swollen, the acne is likely to still be active.
+There are various types of acne scars; some may be red, purple or pinkish in colour due to a build-up of melanin in the skin.
+If the area is red and is still inflamed and swollen, the acne is likely to still be active, so we would need to treat that before treating scarring.
 A dermatologist will be able to advise you about effective treatments for active acne, which may help to minimise the risk of acne scarring.

 How can I remove my acne scars?

-Acne scars can be stubborn and seemingly permanent, but there are proven effective treatments available to diminish the appearance of acne scarring (see ‘Treatments for acne scarring’ above).
+Acne scars can be stubborn and seemingly permanent, but there are proven effective acne scar treatments that diminish the appearance of acne scarring.
 The best treatment for your skin will depend on the type of acne scarring you have.
-Before you undergo any treatment, a dermatologist or skin expert should assess your acne scars and select the most appropriate treatment for you.
+Before you have treatment, a sk:n dermatologist, nurse or acne practitioner should assess your acne scars and select the most appropriate treatment for you.

 One of our friendly sk:n advisors will call you to book your consultation.